(1) Each share in a company having a share capital must be distinguished by its appropriate number, except in the following circumstances.

 (b) all the issued shares of a particular class in a company are fully paid up and rank pari passu for all purposes,

-none of those shares need thereafter have a distinguishing number so long as it remains fully paid up and ranks pari passu for all purposes with all shares of the
+none of those shares need thereafter have a distinguishing number so long as it remains fully paid up and ranks pari passu for all purposes with all

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.